 When facing a recall list of 500 overdue patients, the instinct is to start at the top and work down alphabetically.
 This is one of the most common, and costly, mistakes in patient recall.
 Not all patients are equal, and treating them as such wastes time on low-probability contacts while high-value opportunities slip away.
-Effective segmentation answers the fundamental question: who should we call first, and why?
+Segmentation is a critical step within any recall campaign framework, and it answers the fundamental question: who should we call first, and why?

 Recall outreach capacity is finite.
 Most practices can make 50-100 quality outreach attempts per day.
 With 500 overdue patients, that is a full week of work, and by week’s end, some patients have become even harder to reach.